tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_algos/modeling_algos.md

   * to build a line, when a tangency argument is more complex than a line or a circle.

 Qualified curves (for tangency arguments) are provided either by:
-  * the <i> GccEnt</i> package, for direct use by <i> GccAna</i> algorithms, or
+  * the *GccEnt</i> package, for direct use by *GccAna</i> algorithms, or
-  * the <i> Geom2dGcc </i> package, for general use by <i> Geom2dGcc </i> algorithms.
+  * the *Geom2dGcc* package, for general use by *Geom2dGcc* algorithms.

-The <i> GccEnt</i> and <i> Geom2dGcc</i> packages also provide simple functions for building qualified curves in a very efficient way.
+The *GccEnt</i> and *Geom2dGcc</i> packages also provide simple functions for building qualified curves in a very efficient way.

-The <i> GccAna </i>package also provides algorithms for constructing bisecting loci between circles, lines or points.
+The *GccAna*package also provides algorithms for constructing bisecting loci between circles, lines or points.
 Bisecting loci between two geometric objects are such that each of their points is at the same distance from the two geometric objects.
-They are typically curves, such as circles, lines or conics for <i> GccAna</i> algorithms.
+They are typically curves, such as circles, lines or conics for *GccAna</i> algorithms.
 Each elementary solution is given as an elementary bisecting locus object (line, circle, ellipse, hyperbola, parabola), described by the <i>GccInt</i> package.

-Note: Curves used by <i>GccAna</i> algorithms to define the geometric problem to be solved, are 2D lines or circles from the <i> gp</i> package: they are not explicitly parameterized.
+Note: Curves used by <i>GccAna</i> algorithms to define the geometric problem to be solved, are 2D lines or circles from the *gp</i> package: they are not explicitly parameterized.
 However, these lines or circles retain an implicit parameterization, corresponding to that which they induce on equivalent Geom2d objects.
-This induced parameterization is the one used when returning parameter values on such curves, for instance with the functions <i> Tangency1, Tangency2, Tangency3, Intersection2</i> and <i> CenterOn3</i> provided by construction algorithms from the <i> GccAna </i> or <i> Geom2dGcc</i> packages.
+This induced parameterization is the one used when returning parameter values on such curves, for instance with the functions *Tangency1, Tangency2, Tangency3, Intersection2</i> and *CenterOn3</i> provided by construction algorithms from the *GccAna* or *Geom2dGcc</i> packages.

 @subsection occt_modalg_2_5 Curves and Surfaces from Constraints